hashicorp/vault/website/source/docs/agent/caching/index.html.md

 2. Leased secret creation requests are made through the agent using tokens that are already managed by the agent.
-This means that any dynamic credentials that are issued using the tokens managed by the agent, will be cached by the agent and its renewals are taken care of.
+This means that any dynamic credentials that are issued using the tokens managed by the agent, will be cached and its renewals are taken care of.

 ## Using Auto-Auth Token